 - Alternatively, having a tutor or signing up to a revision course could benefit your child greatly.
 Whether they are working one to one with their tutor, or as part of a small revision group, these two options could provide your child with more support and structure they might need to excel.
 In addition, they can also offer expert advice, show them what to look out for and what the examiners expect from their answers.

 - Revision courses can also turn out to be a very effective way to helping your child revise effectively, as would help them structure their study time instead of worrying about revision.
 This can also give them the opportunity to share their anxieties, discuss topics to help them enhance their understanding, and benefit from each other’s strengths.

 These were our key steps to helping your child plan their revision effectively in order to them the best opportunity to get the grades they want on their exams.
-If you’re interested in how Justin Craig’s courses can help your child with their exam preparation, don’t hesitate to get in touch.
+If you’re interested in how Justin Craig’s GCSE revision and A Level revision courses can help your child with their exam preparation, don’t hesitate to get in touch.